AlexisVS/package-cooking/readme.md

 [![eQual](https://img.shields.io/badge/framework-eQualFramework-brightgreen)](https://github.com/equalframework/equal)
 [![Maintainer](https://img.shields.io/badge/maintainer-alexandraYesbabylon-blue)](https://github.com/swann-martin)

-# eQual Framework and Cooking Application Documentation :
+# eQual Framework and Cooking Application Documentation

 Welcome to the documentation for the eQual Framework and the cooking application.
 This document will guide you through the setup and usage of the eQual Framework, as well as the specific features and components of the cooking application.

+## Welcome

+Welcome to the documentation for the eQual Framework and the Cooking Application.
+This document will guide you through the setup and usage of the eQual Framework, as well as the specific features and components of the Cooking Application.

-## About cooking
+## About Cooking

-The cooking package is a simple application to manage some meals.
-It is a good example of how to use eQual framework to create a simple package.
+The Cooking package is a simple application for managing meals.
+It serves as a good example of how to use the eQual framework to create a simple package.

-## Install guide
+## Installation Guide

-### Clone the repository
+### Clone the Repository

-In Equal framework the apps are packages.
-Go to `/var/www/html/packages` and run this command.
+In eQual Framework, apps are treated as packages.
+Navigate to `/var/www/html/packages` and run the following command:

 ```bash
 cd /var/www/html/packages
 git clone https://github.com/AlexisVS/Equal-Package-cooking.git cooking
 ```

 ## Model Entity relational

 ![UML diagram from draw.io](./assets/UML_cooking.svg)

 ## Package structure

-The application is organized into various components, which are stored within a package folder located under the `/packages` directory.
-In this example, the package is named `/cooking`.
+The application is organized into various components, stored within a package folder located under the /packages directory.
+In this example, the package is named cooking.

-Each package is structured as follows:
+Each package follows this structure:

 ```
 cooking